 We're committed to providing a supportive and inclusive environment for you to study in.
 You'll be able to access campus as required and you’ll be taught in smaller groups, ensuring excellent support.

 We understand that everyone’s circumstances are different due to the pandemic.
-And so you can choose how you prefer to study for Trimesters 1 and 2 (September-December 2020; January-April 2021).
+And so you can choose how you prefer to study for Trimesters 1 and 2 (September-December 2020; January-May 2021).
 There's a choice of online only, or campus teaching supported by online technologies.

 You'll have the chance to change your preference at set times in the year.